 Students are advised to avoid selective study in Physics, Chemistry and Mathematics as the number of questions are more in the objective papers where there is an intermingling of concepts from various topics.

-- GATE 2018: These preparation tips will guide you to score well
+- JEE Main 2018: These 8 tips will help you score maximum

 - IIT JEE Main 2017: Tips to crack the exam